 Two given points on this curve are sufficient to calculate the complete curve.
 To ensure that it is simplified as possible, we choose the 90% confidence interval.
 This means we can estimate a lower and upper bound of the expected damage in 9 out of 10 events, for instance: in 9 out of 10 times the damage of a stolen laptop is between €2000 and €500k (Figure 1).
 To estimate the upper and lower bound Hubbard encourages us to use all data available.
 Even small samples are valuable.
 When we have only 5 samples there is already a more than 90% probability the median value is between the highest and lowest sampled value (p32).
 The median in this example is about €31.600; if there were at least five laptops stolen last year, then at least one of them is expected to have caused a lower damage and at least one of them is expected to have caused a higher damage.
 If this is not the case, we should probably adjust the upper and lower bounds.

-Probability event will happen
+The probability that an event will happen

 The probability an event will happen (likelihood), is measured in one percentage point over the course of one year.
 Therefore, a 10% likelihood means we expect the event to happen once every 10 years.